tus/tusd/docs/hooks.md

 }
 ```

-Note that this handles authentication during the initial POST request when creating an upload.
+Note that listen `pre-create` hook only handles authentication during the initial POST request when creating an upload.
 When tusd responds, it sends a random upload URL to the client, which is used to transmit the remaining data via PATCH and resume the upload via HEAD requests.
-Currently, there is no mechanism to ensure that the upload is resumed by the same user that created it.
-We plan on addressing this in the future.
-However, since the upload URL is randomly generated and only short-lived, it is hard to guess for uninvolved parties.
+Since the upload URL is randomly generated and only short-lived, it is hard to guess for uninvolved parties.

+To have full protection, consider adding `pre-resume` hook too.

 ### Interrupting Uploads